Sums of squares and orthogonal integral vectors: Introduction and main results

 \section{Introduction and main results}

 An \emph{icube} in $\BZ^n$ of dimension $k$ is a sequence $(v_1,\ldots,v_k)$ of $k$ nonzero vectors in~$\BZ^n$ that are pairwise orthogonal and have the same length.
 The subgroup generated by $v_1,\ldots,v_k$ is called the corresponding \emph{cubic lattice}.
 The common \emph{length} of the vectors~$v_i$ is denoted by~$\norm{v_i}$, and is called the \emph{edge length} of the icube.
-By the \emph{norm} of $v_i$ we shall mean~$\norm{v_i}^2$ (a similar convention is used also for Gaussian integers and quaternions).
-Thus the norm of an integral vector is an integer, but the length is not necessarily.
+By the \emph{norm} of $v_i$ we shall mean~$\Norm(v_i)=\norm{v_i}^2$ (a similar convention is used also for Gaussian integers and quaternions).
+A {\em twin pair} is a $2$-dimensional icube in $\BZ^3$.

-In this paper we investigate how icubes can be {\it constructed, counted,} and {\it extended.} We~mainly consider the case $n=3$ and $k=2$, but shall make some easy observations concerning higher dimensional icubes as well, and formulate the corresponding problems in Section~\ref{sec_prob}.

-Before listing the motivating problems and the results in more detail, let us make a remark about our methods.
-Many theorems will be obtained either by elementary calculations (Sections~\ref{sec_matrix}, \ref{sec_quadr}) or by geometrical arguments (Section~\ref{sec_geom}).
-On the other hand, all the results in the paper can be proved using the number theory of Hurwitz integral quaternions (see Section~\ref{sec_quat} for definitions concerning quaternions).
-These arguments occupy Sections~\ref{sec_3sqares}, \ref{sec_twin} and~\ref{sec_twin_compl}.
-We made an effort to keep these sections ``clean'' in the sense that we do not refer here to the proofs in the other sections.

-Except for some side remarks, we never use the deeper methods of number theory, like quadratic extensions, modular forms, analytic tools.
-However, we believe that analytic methods will be useful in dealing with the problems in Section~\ref{sec_prob}.